DoD-Platform-One/bigbang/docs/developer/develop-package.md

         helm create name-of-your-application
         ```

-    2. If there is an existing upstream chart we will use it and modify it.
+    b.
+If there is an existing upstream chart, we will use it and modify it.
 Essentially we create a "fork" of the upstream code.
 Use kpt to import the helm chart code into your repository.
 Note that kpt is not used to keep the Package code in sync with the upstream chart.
 It is a one time pull just to document where the upstream chart code came from.
 Kpt will generate a Kptfile that has the details.
 Do not manually create the "chart" directory.
 The kpt command will create it.
 Here is an example from when Gitlab Package was created.
 It is a good idea to push a commit "initial upstream chart with no changes" so you can refer back to the original code while you are developing.

         ```shell
         kpt pkg get https://gitlab.com/gitlab-org/charts/gitlab.git@v4.8.0 chart
         ```

-1. Run a helm dependency update that will download any external sub-chart dependencies.
+4. Run a helm dependency update that will download any external sub-chart dependencies.
 Commit any *.tgz files that are downloaded into the "charts" directory.
 The reason for doing this is that BigBang Packages must be able to be installed in an air-gap without any internet connectivity.

     ```shell
     helm dependency update
     ```

-1. Edit the Chart.yaml and set the chart ```version:``` number to be compliant with the charter versioning which is {UpstreamChartVersion}-bb.{BigBangVersion}.
+5. Edit the Chart.yaml and set the chart ```version:``` number to be compliant with the charter versioning which is {UpstreamChartVersion}-bb.{BigBangVersion}.
 Note that the chart version is not the same thing as the application version.
 If this is a patch to an existing Package chart then increment the {BigBangVersion}.
 Here is an example from Gitlab Runner.

     ```yaml
     apiVersion: v1